Our funders & partners

 Research-aligned curriculum

-CASEL-aligned curriculum offers developmentally appropriate, interactive lessons for each grade level that can be taught in 20 minutes or less.
+CASEL-aligned curriculum offers developmentally appropriate, interactive lessons for each grade level (K-12) that can be taught in approximately 20 minutes.

 Request an overview of our curriculum